 Drug & Alcohol Abuse Prevention

-Faith International University requires that its campus, faculty, staff, and students be drug free.
+Faith International University requires that its campus, faculty, staff, and students be drug-free.
+To view a complete description of our drug and alcohol policy, click here.
 The institution, including all departments and affiliated institutions within it, expressly prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance on the campus and premises.
 Violation of this policy will result in the immediate dismissal from Faith International University of any student involved in these activities.
 In addition, faculty, staff, or students involved in such illegal activities are subject to legal prosecution under federal, state, and local law.
 Federal trafficking penalties can be found at the following website.
 Any student using alcohol or participating in the unlawful possession, use, or distribution of drugs while on the properties owned or used by Faith International University will be immediately dismissed.
 In addition, students involved in such illegal activities are subject to legal prosecution under federal, state, and local law and may be liable for personal injuries or property damage that occur when participating in the above activities.